jpaulm/javafbp-websockets/README.md

 This uses an additional jar file: `Java-WebSocket-1.3.0.jar`, available in the central Maven repository, and also requires the `javafbp-3.0.1.jar` file, available in `javafbp/build/libs`, provided that you have built the JavaFBP project first, or have the jar file otherwise available.

+Note: if your default browser gives you a message saying it does not support Websockets, use Chrome.

 You can now run the test server code in com.jpmorrsn.fbp.websockets.networks.TestWebSockets by entering in the project directory

      java -cp "build/libs/javafbp-websockets-1.0.1.jar;../javafbp/build/libs/javafbp-3.0.1.jar;